FindoraNetwork/platform/components/txn_builder_cli/README.md

 ```
 By default, `https://testnet.findora.org` is used.
 To switch to `http://localhost`, add `--http --localhost`.

-## Issuer account
+## AssetIssuer account
-### Sign up an issuer account
+### Sign up an AssetIssuer account
-In the initial data, there's one issuer, Izzie.
-To sign up a new issuer account:
+In the initial data, there's one AssetIssuer, Izzie.
+To sign up a new AssetIssuer account:
 ```
-./txn_builder_cli issuer sign_up --name 'Issuer Name'
+./txn_builder_cli asset_issuer sign_up --name 'Issuer Name'
 ```

 ### Define an asset